-Table 32 identifies the protocol-specific variances in parameters for gc\InvokeXfer().
+Table 33 identifies the protocol-specific variances in parameters for gc\InvokeXfer().

-Table 32. gc\InvokeXfer() Supported Parameters for SIP
+Table 33. gc\InvokeXfer() Supported Parameters for SIP

 Parameter Meaning crn The CRN of the call between party A and the remote party receiving the transfer request.
 This is the primary call in an unattended (blind) call transfer, but may be either call for an attended (supervised) transfer. extracrn For an attended (supervised) call transfer, the CRN of the call between party A and the remote party not receiving the transfer request (i.e. the call not specified in the crn parameter).
 For unattended (blind) call transfers, must be zero. numberstr For attended (supervised) call transfers, this parameter is ignored.
 Set to NULL.
 For an unattended (blind) call transfer, the address of party C (the rerouting address, which will be signaled to party B) as a string.
-This address is of the form user@host; param=value where • user is a user name or phone number • host is a domain name or IP address • param=value is an optional additional parameter For additional information on rules for destination addresses, see Section 8.3.17.3, "Forming a Destination Address String", on page 465 under the "Variance for SIP" heading.
-Note: When using the GC_MAKECALL_BLK makecallp parameter to specify the rerouting address, this parameter must be set to NULL. makecallp For attended (supervised) call transfers, this parameter is Ignored.
-Set to NULL.
-For an unattended (blind) call transfer, the address of party C (the rerouting address, which will be signaled to party B) as a GC_MAKECALL_BLK data structure.
-Note: When using the char numberstr parameter to specify the rerouting address, this parameter must be set to NULL. timeout Ignored.
-Set to NULL.
+This address is of the form user@host; param=value where user is a user name or phone number host is a domain name or IP address param=value is an optional additional parameter For additional information on rules for destination addresses, see Section 8.3.17.3, "Forming a Destination Address String", on page 564 under the "Variance for SIP" heading.
+Note: When using the GC_MAKECALL_BLK makecallp parameter to specify the rerouting address, this parameter must be set to NULL.